pblischak/fluidigm2purc/docs/quick_start.rst

 has more details about installation as well.

-We have also included a modified version of the *purc_recluster.py* script as part of our pipeline.
+We have also included a modified version of the *purc_recluster.py* script as part of our pipeline (*purc_recluster2.py*).
 The only difference is that it conducts fewer iterations of the chierma detection and clustering steps.
 If you would like to use it, make sure that move or copy it from the Fluidigm2PURC folder into the main PURC folder.

 .. note::